History of science and technology in the People's Republic of China: Personnel and job mobility

 The State Council reiterated in the mid-1980s that scientists and engineers had the right to do consulting work in their spare time.
 In practice, however, such spare-time consulting often created problems within the work unit as some institute directors attempted to confiscate payments for consulting or even to charge their personnel in the local courts with corruption and theft of state property.
 Although the press gave considerable publicity to scientists who had left the "iron rice bowl" of a Chinese Academy of Sciences institute to start their own business or to join a growing collective or rural factory, such resignations remained relatively rare.
 Possibly more common were practices whereby institutes detailed their personnel on temporary consulting contracts to productive enterprises.

 The difficulties in transferring scientific personnel even when the Central Committee and the State Council made it official policy demonstrated the significance of China's unique work-unit system of employment and economic organization and the obstacles it presented to reform.
 Allowing personnel to decide for themselves to move out of the work units to which the state and the party assigned them was a major break with the practices that had become institutionalized in China since 1949.
 Some observers believed that because of its potential challenge to the authority of the party, which controlled personnel matters in all work units, job mobility for scientists, even though it would have promoted scientific productivity and the growth of the economy, may have been too extreme a reform to be feasible.

+Contemporary China

+In 2014, the China Integrated Circuit Industry Investment Fund was established in an effort to reduce dependence on foreign semiconductor companies.

+In 2022, China passed both the US and the European Union in the number of high-impact research papers published.

+As of 2024, the Nature Index ranks seven Chinese universities or institutions in the global top ten for volume of research output.
+The Leiden Ranking rates six in the global top ten.